Where is the school located?

 If you've been to college and you need the credits to transfer to Newlife, then 'yes' they need to be official.
 If you are applying directly out of high school then the transcripts do not need to be official.

-We are very pleased to report that 99% of Newlife Student graduates have passed the NARM board exam.
+We are very pleased to report that 99% of Newlife School graduates have passed the NARM board exam.

 This depends entirely on the respective student and how much shopping, eating out, visiting local resorts, diving, or trips to Starbucks she plans to do.